Fall-2022-CodePath-Android-Team-26/TechPrep/README.md

 - Question Topics screen
   - => RecyclerView of the list of questions
 - RecyclerView of the list of questions
-  - => An artifact of a question + multiple choice options
+  - => An activity of a question + multiple choice options
 - An artifact of a question + multiple choice options
   - => A way to go back to the RecyclerView of questions (Back or Submit Button)